 Donald Trump has been elected president of the United States.
 Typing that sentence sends waves of ire and nausea throughout my fragile body.
 Our LGBTQ brothers and sisters face a GOP platform that boasts the most anti-LGBTQ agenda in the history of the Republican party, with promises of not only overturning gay marriage but the practice of conversion therapy.
 Our black brothers and sisters face the leadership of a man endorsed by the KKK.
 The KK-fucking-K. Our Muslim friends face the imminent and deeply real threat of deportation.
 And none of this—none of this—accounts for the recent violence against these minorities under Trump’s name that we can only assume has just begun.

 Fear.
 Fear courses through my body.
-I am a white woman (I’ve also got hella Native American blood in me…like, grandparents growing up on the Caddo reservation, got my tribal card, do a little raindance for ya kind of Native American, so talk to me about immigration one more time, Trump).
+I am a white woman (I’ve also got hella Native American blood in me…like, grandparents growing up on the Caddo reservation, got my tribal card, do a little raindance for ya kind of Native American, so talk to me about illegal immigrants one more time, Donny, I dare you).
 I am a well-educated, financially stable white woman, so quite frankly, I have it pretty good under this Trump/Pence duo.
 Sure, they’re the most misogynistic, anti-woman duo to ever hit the White House.
 Sure, my bodily and reproductive rights are at stake.
 Sure, my access to birth control might be severely compromised (which, by the way, anti-choice people among us, sounds like a totally solid plan in the fight to end abortion.
 Way to go).
-Sure, as one of millions of women who’ve endured a brutal sexual assault, the man I’m supposed to call my president has not only openly admitted to forcefully “grabbing women by the pussy” but is set to stand trial for the rape of a 13-year-old girl in December.
+Sure, as one of millions of women who’s endured a brutal sexual assault, the man I’m supposed to call my president has not only openly admitted to forcefully “grabbing women by the pussy” but is set to stand trial for the rape of a 13-year-old girl in December.
 But, again, all of that?
 That’s nothing.